+\begin{remark} In good accordance with the corollary, in our tests with $(r,\rho)$-matrices the output accuracy of Alg. \ref{algesc1} was higher than that of Alg. \ref{algesck} provided that the upper rank $\rho$ in Alg. \ref{algesc1} was twice as large as in Alg. \ref{algesck}.
+The test results were mixed for input matrices with flat spectra. \end{remark}

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this subsection we present the test results for Algorithm \ref{algitrrf} on inputs of five types made up of synthetic and real-world data with various spectra.
-Our table displays the relative error

-where $M$ denotes an input matrix, $\tilde M^{(i)}$ denotes the computed approximation output by Algorithm \ref{algitrrf} in the $i$-th iteration, $M_\rho$ denotes the $\rho$ truncation of $M$, and $\rho$ is a target rank for each input matrix.
-Unless the output of the algorithm is corrupted by rounding errors, the ratio $r$ is not supposed to be noticeably exceeded by 1, and it was not in our experiments.

-The algorithm was implemented in Python, and we run all experiments on a 64bit MacOS 10.15.7 machine with 2.6GHz CPU and 16GB Memory.
-We called scipy.linalg version 1.5.4 for numerical linear algebra routines such as QR factorization with pivoting, Moore-Penrose matrix inversion, and SVD.
+In this section we cover the tests of our LRA algorithms on synthetic and real-world matrices.
+We implemented the algorithms in Python, running them on a 64bit MacOS machine with 16GB Memory and called scipy.linalg for numerical linear algebra routines such as QR factorization with pivoting, Moore-Penrose matrix inversion, and SVD.